kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

 ### Testing webhook functionality
 Provided that the snapshot validation webhook is deployed:
-1. If you try to create a snapshot without providing the `volumeSnapshotClassName`, you will see the following error
+1. If you try to create a snapshot without providing the `volumeSnapshotClassName`, you will see the following error.
     ```
      % kubectl create -f volumeSnapshot.yaml
     Error from server: error when creating "volumeSnapshot.yaml": admission webhook "validation-webhook.snapshot.storage.k8s.io" denied the request: Spec.VolumeSnapshotClassName must not be the empty string
     ```
-2. If you try to update a snapshot with a different pvc name using `kubectl edit`, you will see the following error
+2. If you try to update a snapshot with a different pvc name using `kubectl edit`, you will see the following error.
     ```
     % kubectl edit volumesnapshot snapshot-0 -n default
     error: volumesnapshots.snapshot.storage.k8s.io "snapshot-0" could not be patched: admission webhook "validation-webhook.snapshot.storage.k8s.io" denied the request: Spec.Source.PersistentVolumeClaimName is immutable but was changed from pvc1 to pvc2